farwayer/mobx-select/README.md

 ## Render optimization

-If you access nested observable values (MobX objects, maps, arrays) only inside selector but not in component you should use `memo` or `PureComponent` to prevent unnecessary re-rendering.
+If you access nested observable values (MobX objects, maps, arrays) only inside selector but not in component you can use `memo` or `PureComponent` to prevent unnecessary re-rendering.

 ```js